purescript-deprecated/purescript-base/docs/Base.md

 - Symmetry: `x == y = y == x`
 - Transitivity: if `x == y` and `y == z` then `x == z`

+**Note:** The `Number` type is not an entirely law abiding member of this class due to the presence of `NaN`, since `NaN /= NaN`.
+Additionally, computing with `Number` can result in a loss of precision, so sometimes values that should be equivalent are not.

 ##### Instances
 ``` purescript
 Eq Boolean